stoarca/xdotoolify.js/README.md

 Returns `page.X` for easy chaining.

 This method queues up a mousemove to the `selector`.
-The mousmove will happen asynchronously when `page.X.do()` is next called.
+The mousemove will happen asynchronously when `page.X.do()` is next called.

 ### page.X.click(mouseButton)